-The Company has a Stock Option Plan (see Note 11).
+The Company has a Stock Option Plan (see Note 8).
 All stock based awards granted are accounted for using the fair value based method, using the more reliable measure of value of services and Black Scholes pricing model.
 The fair value of stock options granted is recognized as an expense within the consolidated statements of operations and comprehensive loss and a corresponding increase in additional paid in capital.
-Any consideration paid by eligible participants on the exercise of stock options is credited to common stock.
+Any consideration paid by eligible participants on the exercise of stock options is credited to common stock at the par value with the remaining included in additional paid-in capital.
 The additional paid in capital amount associated with stock options is transferred to common stock upon exercise.